Best Pumpkin Picking Patches in Raleigh, NC and Surrounding Areas

 Hours: Monday – Saturday: 9 AM – 6 PM; Sunday: 11 AM – 6 PM

 Another great place to go pumpkin picking is at Phillips Farms in Cary, NC (just outside of Raleigh).
-They have fun activities for the whole family including a giant corn maze, Haunted Farm attractions on the weekend, wagon rides, family fun park, and more!
+They have fun activities for the whole family, including a giant corn maze, Haunted Farm attractions on the weekend, wagon rides, a family fun park, and more!

 The farm is open on the weekends.
 They also have a giant chair for photos, sunflowers, and other fun pumpkin/fall photo spots.